plt-tud/r43ples/README.md

 Admin Interface
 ---------------
-There is a command line admin interface which can be started separatly.
+There is a command line admin interface which can be started separately.

 There is a configuration file named Service.conf where all parameters are configured.